Ramya-P4/SQL-Query-Log/README.md

 # Logical Operators
-Combine multiple comparison operators
+Combine multiple comparison operators<br/>

 AND<br/>
 OR<br/>
 NOT<br/>

 # ORDER BY
-Sorts rows based on a column value, in ascending or descending order.
+Sorts rows based on a column value, in ascending or descending order.<br/>

 SELECT column_1, column_2<br/>
 FROM table<br/>
 ORDER BY column_1 ASC/DESC

 # REPLACE<br/>
-Replace characters in a string.
+Replace characters in a string.<br/>

 SELECT REPLACE(description, 'A Astounding', 'An Astounding') AS description<br/>
-FROM film
+FROM film<br/>

 # REVERSE<br/>
-Reverses the order of a string.
+Reverses the order of a string.<br/>

 SELECT title, REVERSE(title)<br/>
 FROM film AS f